-FORM 10-K/A (Amendment No. 1)
+FORM 10-K/A

-(Amendment No. 1) (Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2010 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 0-28536 WILHELMINA INTERNATIONAL, INC. (Exact Name of Registrant as Specified in Its Charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 74-2781950 (I.R.S.
-Employer Identification No.) 200 Crescent Court, Suite 1400, Dallas, Texas75201(Address of Principal Executive Offices)(Zip Code) Registrant's telephone number, including area code (214) 661-7488 Securities Registered Pursuant to Section 12(b) of the Act: None Securities Registered Pursuant to Section 12(g) of the Act: Common Stock, Par Value \$0.01 Per Share (Title of Class) Series A Junior Participating Preferred Stock Purchase Rights (Title of Class) Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. ☐ Yes ☒ No S Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of Act. ☐ Yes ☒ No the Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \blacksquare Yes \square No of Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes iquent filers pursuant to Item 405 of Regulation S-K is not contained gistrant's knowledge, in definitive proxy or information statements K or any amendment to this Form 10-K. □ • nt is a large accelerated filer, an accelerated filer, a non-accelerated filer of "large accelerated filer," "accelerated filer" and "smaller reporting sk one): Large Accelerated Filer □ Non-Accelerated Filer □ (Do not check if a smaller reporting company) Accelerated Filer □ Smaller Reporting Company Indicate by check mark whether the registrate Act). ☐ Yes ☑ No nt is a shell company (as defined in Rule 12b-2 of the Exchange 's outstanding Common Stock held by non-affiliates of the registrant mon Stock was last sold as of the last business day of the registrant's ,151,848.
-As of April 29, 2011, the registrant had 129, 440,752 shares of Common Stock outstanding.
+(Amendn nent No. 1) (Mark (⊭ One) ANNUAL REPORT PURSUANT TO SECTION 1 EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2011 3 OR 15(d) OF THE SECURITIES To the fiscal year ended Sectimor 31, 2011 TRANSITION REPORT PURSUANT TO SECTI EXCHANGE ACT OF 1934 For the transition period from to - e number 0-28536 ERNATIONAL, INC. t as Specified in Its Charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 74-2781950 (I.R.S.
+Employer Identification No.) 200 Crescent Court, Suite 1400, Dallas, Texas (Address of Principal Executive Offices) 75201 (Zip Code) Registr ant's telephone number, including area code (214) 661- -7488 Securit es Registered Pursuant to Section 12(b) of the Act: No. one Securities Registered Pursua nt to Section 12(g) of the Act: (Title of Series A Junior Participating F Value \$0.01 Per Share of Class) Preferred Stock Purchase Rights of Class) Act.
+[Indicate by check mark if the registrant is a well-known Yes ■ No wn seasoned issuer, as defined in Rule 405 of the Secur ities Act.
+[Indicate by check mark if the registrant is not required Yes ⊠ No d to file reports pursuant to Section 13 or Section 15(d) of the urities Exchange Act of 1934 during the preceding 12 r filed all reports required to be filed by Section 13 or 15 months (or for such shorter period that the registrant wa filing requirements for the past 90 days. ✓ Yes ✓ N ıs ery Interactive Data File required to be submitted and p omitted electronically and posted on its corporate Web soosted pursuant to Rule 405 of Regulation S-T during the rant was required to submit and post such files). ne

+Indicate by check mark if disclosure of delinquent filers herein, and will not be contained, to the best of the registrant's kn incorporated by reference in Part III of this Form 10-K or any amount of the contained of the registrant's kn incorporated by reference in Part III of this Form 10-K or any amount of the contained of t owledge, in definitive proxy or information statements Indicate by check mark whether the registrant is a large a or a smaller reporting company.
+See the definitions of "large accompany" in Rule 12b-2 of the Exchange Act.
+(Check one): accelerated filer, an accelerated filer, a non-accelerated filer elerated filer," "accelerated filer" and "smaller reporting Large Accelerated Filer □ Non-Accelerated Filer □ (Do not check if a smaller reporting company) Accelerated Filer □ Smaller Reporting Company Indicate by check mark whether the registrant is a shell can Act). ☐ Yes ☑ No company (as defined in Rule 12b-2 of the Exchange The aggregate market value of the registrant's outstandir computed by reference to the price at which the Common Stock w most recently completed second fiscal quarter was \$8,503,012. ng Common Stock held by non-affiliates of the registrant was last sold as of the last business day of the registrant's As of April 30, 2012, the registrant had 129,440,752 sha res of Common Stock outstanding.